 David SinorBA Political PhilosophyDavid is a contributing writer, originally from Florida.
 After receiving his degree in Political Philosophy he spent 5 years in Hawaii serving in the Navy.
 Aboard his submarine, he ran his ship’s library in his free time.
 He is currently pursuing a postgrad degree at Arizona State University.
 He has had a life-long love of philosophy that he takes with him into all his endeavors.

 Dea CvetkovićBA and MA in Art HistoryDea has a Bachelor and a Master’s degree in history of Art from the University of Belgrade.
 Her main fields of interest include modern and contemporary art, American art, gender studies, photography, and film.
 She loves taking pictures, watching movies, traveling, and wandering around museums.

-Emily SnowMA History of Art, BA Art History & Curatorial StudiesEmily Snow is a contributing writer and art historian based in Salt Lake City.
+Emily SnowMA History of Art, BA Art History & Curatorial StudiesEmily Snow is a contributing writer and art historian based in Amsterdam.
 She earned an MA in art history from the Courtauld Institute of Art and loves knitting, her calico cat, and everything Victorian.

 Faith LeeBA Medieval Studies & BA French LiteratureFaith is a graduate of Rutgers University, completing a Bachelor’s with dual-majors in French Literature and Medieval Studies and an M.Ed in language education.
 Seeing language as the key interface through which we understand and make sense of human life, her interests focus on historical and contemporary language attitudes.
 She is currently based in Singapore, where she enjoys crossing paths with stray cats.